SamuelArtecona/gait_analysis/README.md

 # Gait Analysis:
 Repository aims to analyze emergent robot gaits trained via DRL and make them more biologically relevant.
-This repository contains a slightly modified and stripped version of Brax`s `training` utilities.
+This repository contains a slightly modified and stripped version of Brax's `training` utilities.

 ## Installation Requirements:
 It is recommended you have `python3.12` or newer.
 This repository uses `wandb` for logging and requires an account.